5 Alternatives for Sand in your Sandbox (Pros & Cons)

 Pea gravel or small pebbles are a great alternative to sand in an outside sandbox.
-So long as the rocks are completely rounded with no jagged edges, they can provide a safe and fun play environment for your children.
-This material will also prevent mold or bacteria growth since water will simply drain to the bottom.
+As long as the rocks are rounded with no jagged edges, they can provide your children with a safe and fun play environment.
+This material will also prevent mold or bacteria growth since water drains to the bottom.

-You will need to be careful allowing young children to play in this alternative because they may be more tempted to swallow the rocks.
+You must be careful allowing young children to play in pea gravel because they may be more tempted to swallow the rocks.

 2. Crumb Rubber

-If you have a little extra money to spend, you may want to opt for crumb rubber instead of sand.
-Crumb rubber is made from rubber, making the product completely soft and comfortable to feel.
-You are probably familiar with crumb rubber since many public play areas use this on the ground.
+You can use crumb rubber instead of sand if you have a little extra money.
+Crumb rubber is made from rubber, and it’s soft and comfortable.
+You are probably familiar with crumb rubber since many public play areas use it on the ground.

-Crumb rubber can also be a potential choking hazard to a young child.
-You will need to wash the crumb rubber before placing it in the sandbox to remove any residue from the surface, too.
+However, crumb rubber can also be a choking hazard for a young child.
+You will need to wash the rubber before placing it in the sandbox to remove any residue from the surface.

 3. Styrofoam Packing Peanuts

-Styrofoam packing peanuts are a great sand alternative for both indoor and outdoor sandboxes.
-They are super fun and light, ensuring that your child has fun without risking any health issues.
-It is also super easy to clean and will not leave any residue or dust in your home or on your child.
+Styrofoam packing peanuts are an excellent sand alternative for indoor and outdoor sandboxes.
+They are fun and light, and your child can play without risking their health.
+Packing peanuts are easy to clean and will not leave residue or dust in your home or on your child.

-If you use Styrofoam packing peanuts outside, make sure that the sandbox remains closed when not in use.
+If you use Styrofoam packing peanuts outside, ensure the sandbox remains closed when not in use.
 Also, keep in mind that children should not ingest packing peanuts.
-Watch children carefully when playing with this item.
+You have to watch the children carefully when playing with styrofoam.

-For an indoor sandbox, you can opt for rice.
-Rice will have a more similar look and feel to dry sand, allowing the child to pretend like they are playing in an actual sandbox.
+For an indoor sandbox, you can fill it with rice.
+Rice has a similar look and feel to dry sand and allows kids to pretend to play in an actual sandbox.
 All the while, it is not too difficult to clean up.

 Of course, rice is not a good option for outdoor sandboxes.
-Animals will likely try to eat the rice, and it can harbor a lot of mold and bacteria when exposed to water.
+Animals will likely try to eat the rice, which can harbor mold and bacteria when exposed to water.
 Only use rice in indoor sandboxes.
-Additionally, make sure to wash out the rice before play to prevent any dust.
+Additionally, wash out the rice before play to prevent any dust.
 Allow the rice to dry completely before putting it in the sandbox.

 Dry beans are another great indoor sandbox sand alternative.
-Dry beans are incredibly cheap, and they will provide your child tons of entertainment opportunities.
-Not to mention, you can use uncooked beans in other ways, such as learning how to count.
+Dry beans are incredibly cheap and will entertain your kids for hours.
+You can also use uncooked beans in other ways, such as teaching the children how to count.

-Like with the rice, dry beans are only a suitable option for indoor sandboxes.
-This option is also a potential choking hazard in young children.
-Watch young children carefully as they are playing with dry beans.
+Like with rice, dry beans are only suitable for indoor sandboxes.
+They are also a potential choking hazard in young children.
+You must supervise young children as they are playing with dry beans.

-Since sandboxes teach your child so many crucial skills, don’t throw out the sandbox just because sand has some potential health risks.
-Instead, opt for sand alternatives like pea gravel, crumb rubber, Styrofoam packing peanuts, rice, or beans.
-All of these alternatives are much safer than sand, yet they will give your child hours of playtime.
+Sandboxes teach children so many crucial skills, but you don’t have to throw out the sandbox because of the health risks.
+Instead, choose sand alternatives like pea gravel, crumb rubber, Styrofoam packing peanuts, rice, or beans.
+These alternatives are much safer than sand and will provide hours of playtime for the kids.

 Featured Image Credit: TJENA, Pixabay